 UBC Library provides online access to The Chicago Manual of Style (17th edition).

 Print copies are also available in the Koerner and Okanagan Library Reference collections.
-[Comment this out for the time being?]

 This guide covers the most commonly cited types of sources and provides examples for types of sources that students frequently ask questions about.

 The Chicago Manual of Style offers two different systems for citation, and has created excellent quick guides for each: